redsanket/spark/external/spark/guide/spark_from_oozie.rst

     </property>
   </configuration>

 - Install the required version of spark on the gateway.
-Refer to the instructions to perform self installation of yspark_yarn package in https://twiki.corp.yahoo.com/view/Grid/SparkOnYarnProduct#Self_Installation_40if_you_need_a_version_not_on_the_gateway_41.
+Refer to the instructions to perform self installation of yspark_yarn package in :ref:`soy_selfinstall`
 - Upload the ysarpk-jars-version.tgz file present in share/spark (e.g. yspark-jars-2.2.0.29.tgz) to an hdfs directory (example: hdfs:///user/YOUR_USERNAME/spark_jars_tgz/yspark-jars-2.2.0.29.tgz).
 You must also upload all the jars present in share/spark/lib to a separate directory (hdfs:///user/YOUR_USERNAME/spark_lib/spark_jars) in hdfs.
 - Upload the corresponding version of conf, i.e. spark-defaults.conf from the cluster configs in $SPARK_CONF_DIR (see below for example) into hdfs: hdfs:///user/YOUR_USERNAME/spark_lib/spark_jars/spark-defaults.conf.
 - If you are using hive you also need hive-site.xml and the datanucleus jars